hyperoslo/playbook/GIT_AND_GITHUB.md

 # Git & GitHub conventions

-These conventions apply to open-source, internal and client projects.
+These conventions apply to our open-source, internal and client projects.

 ## Basic setup